dcodesdev/rustfinity.com/challenges/printing-hello-world/description.md

 ## What is a macro?

 **A macro is a way to write code that writes other code.** **Macros** are a powerful feature of Rust that allow you to write code that writes code.
-This is useful for metaprogramming, which is the process of writing code that writes code.
+This is useful for **metaprogramming**, which is the process of writing code that writes code.

 ## println!

 The `println!` macro is used to print text to the console.
-It is similar to the `println` function in other programming languages, but it is a macro in Rust.
+It is similar to the `println` function in other programming languages, but it is a **macro** in Rust.

 Here's how to print `Hello` to the console using the `println!` macro: